mixxit/docsy-example/content/en/docs/Guides/New Player Guide.md

 The current content setting is Utra, within the The Severed Isles, you can find more information about this region of the world by clicking here: https://www.fallofanempire.com/docs/locations/the-severed-isles/utra-sacred/

 You are also able to see map of the Severed Isles and your location on it, by going onto the website and clicking dynmap http://play.fallofanempire.com:8123/

-**Required Resource Pack & Mod**

-We require a resource pack and mod to play on our server

-Download the Resource Pack from https://solinia.blob.core.windows.net/solinia-public/solinia3-resourcepack.zip

-Download the Mod from https://www.fallofanempire.com/docs/guides/mod

 **Dynamic Map**